soulhotel/userChrome-Companion/README.md

 ## Progression Journal/Timeline

 - Days worked on UC: 6
-    - I try to make journal progress here, with notes and video of progress
+    - I try to journal progress here, with notes and video of progress

 <details><summary>Progression Journal/Timeline</summary>